Categories: Sleep Apnea Treatment

 Snoring Could Say “I Have Obstructive Sleep Apnea.”

 About 75% of those who snore loudly suffer from Obstructive Sleep Apnea or OSA.
 In this condition, the upper airway becomes partially and sometimes fully blocked during sleep.
 The body works harder to draw breath.
-Eventually OSA snorers will startle briefly awake for gasp of air, before falling back into the disordered sleeping pattern.
+Eventually OSA snorers will startle briefly awake for a gasp of air, before falling back into the disordered sleeping pattern.
 Your dentist can help diagnose and treat OSA, and can refer you to a trusted colleague for further sleep study and treatment, when necessary.

 Is Your Snoring Trying to Tell You Something?